SaraSavvy/SaraSavvy/README.md

 - 👋 Hi, I’m @SaraSavvy
-- 👀 I’m interested data science, quantum mechanics and mathematics
+- 👀 I’m interested in data science, quantum mechanics and mathematics
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently studying machine learning
 - 📫 How to reach me: You can't
 - 😄 Pronouns: Her, She
 - ⚡ Fun fact: I was a YouTuber